 A December 2020 (6) study published in the medical journal Rheumatology gives this overview assessment of the debate surrounding the use of cortisone for a bone on bone knee.
 Here are the summary learning points:

-- “Existing data indicate that intra-articular corticosteroids in knee osteoarthritis provides a short-term pain relief and functional improvement which may last from one to several weeks.
+- “Existing data indicate that intra-articular corticosteroids in knee osteoarthritis provide short-term pain relief and functional improvement which may last from one to several weeks.

 - At present, synovitis (inflammation) is the most important predictor of treatment response, and also a target for anti-inflammatory treatment for intra-articular corticosteroids.”

 - Our explanatory note: If you have a lot of knee swelling cortisone maybe be of benefit.
 Please see our article treating chronic knee swelling.